bizzarri/WattView/README.md

 See https://watttime.org for more information on this system<br />
   <h2>Getting Started</h2>
   Just clone the repository and compile the go routines with go install.
 There is also a script called INSTALL that can be run after cloning <br />
+  To install go on a Raspberry pi, use sudo apt install golang<br />
   <h2>Prerequisites</h2>
   A working GO environment.
 No fancy features used so older GO installs should work.<br />
   <h2>Documentation on the routines</h2>